 But you must remember that you are not your job.
 You are still someone who has much to contribute.
 Allow yourself a moment to grieve the loss, but then put your energy toward building a plan to find your next job.

 What do I want to do when I grow up?

 Job loss can be a very liberating moment because it’s an opportunity for a fresh start.
 Maybe you want to keep doing the kind of work you were doing.
-But maybe you’ve always wished you could do something different if you only had the chance – now’s the time to go for it.
+But maybe you’ve always wished you could do something different if you only had the chance.
+Well, here’s your chance.
+Now’s the time to go for it.

 I took online self-assessments, asked friends and colleagues to tell me what they saw as my strengths, re-read my LinkedIn recommendations – in short, I drowned out the negative emotions with real feedback from trusted sources.
 In time, the old confidence started coming back.

 At the same time, I started talking with the trusted sources about a possible career change, meeting with them in the context of an informational interview.
 This approach was new to me but it is an excellent one.
 I went to a contact and said something along the lines of, “I don’t expect you to have a job for me or even know of a job, but is there someone in [fill in the blank] line of work that you’d suggest I talk with to learn more?”